MALALISON ISLAND | YOUR ULTIMATE TRAVEL GUIDE

 The beauty of Malalison Island (Mararison Island) can be likened to Boracay when there weren’t many commercial establishments in the island 20 or 25 years ago.

 Malalison Island is primarily a fishing community.
 But this 2016 when some local tourists started to visit the Island, the Local Government Unit of Culasi through its Tourism Department developed the Island and its people.
 To date, a total 41 households were trained for homestays and a number of local guides were enabled to serve those who would visit the place.

 The beautiful Malalison Island (Mararison Island) is peaceful and laid back.
 Definitely, no parties can found on the Island, unlike Boracay.
 Some resorts also have some Karaoke which is a famous past time to many Filipinos.
 While in the Island you might want to try the following:

 Try the Sea Urchin – Sea urchins are abundant in the area, so if you want to try this exotic delicacy you can request your boatman or any from the community to get you some for a fee.

 Snorkeling and Swimming– The clear blue waters of Malalison Island (Mararison Island) is ideal for swimming and snorkeling.
 Beautiful corals and sea life will surely amaze any nature lover.
 The island has a sand bar with white sand which change its curve and shape depending on the direction of the wind and strength of the waves.
 The sandbar which is perfect for swimming and sand bathing stretches for about 100 meters from the beach.

 Boating Around the Island – see for yourself all sides of the island through boating.

-Adventure to Nablag Islet – adjacent to Malalison Island is Nablag Islet which is separated from the island during high tide.
+Adventure to Nablag Islet – adjacent to Malalison Island (Mararison Island) is Nablag Islet which is separated from the island during high tide.

 pitcher plant abounds at the hills of Malalison Island